-In order to ensure the high quality of Chinese language education in Cleveland, the Confucius Institute at Cleveland State holds regular teacher-training seminars.
-During these meetings, local Chinese teachers come together to dicuss trends in language education, useful tips for classroom management, and ideas that will increase their students' engagement with material.
-The Confucius Institute also brings in educational leaders from outside departments to share insights from other disciplines.
+In order to ensure the high quality of Chinese language education in Cleveland, the Confucius Institute at Cleveland State holds regular teacher-training seminars or workshops.
+During these meetings, local Chinese teachers come together to learn, exercise, and discuss Chinese language teaching strategy, methodology, and technology.
+The Confucius Institute also brings in cross-disciplinary educators to share insights.

 Dr. Xizhen Qin Was Invited to Present at CI Teacher Appreciation Day and Teacher Training Workshop

 On October 4, Dr. Xizhen Qin was invited as the keynote speaker to present at the CI Teacher Appreciation Day.
 Dr. Qin's presentation was focused on redefining the concept of culture.
 Dr. Qin defined culture from three aspects: informational culture, achievement culture, and behavioral culture.
 In the Chinese culture teaching, according to Dr. Qin, teachers have put a lot of emphasis on the first two types of culture content but have ignored the last, i.e., behavioral culture, which is supposed to be the core of Chinese culture education.